tmtsoftware/tcs-vslice-0.4/README.md

 To send a command to the pk assembly, you can use the tcs-client command line application:

 ```
-tcs-client 0.0.1
+tcs-client 0.8.0
 Usage: tcs-client [options]

   -c, --command <command>  The command to send to the pk assembly (One of: SlewToTarget, SetOffset.
 Default: SlewToTarget)
   -r, --ra <RA>            The RA coordinate for the command in the format hh:mm:ss.sss
   -d, --dec <Dec>          The Dec coordinate for the command in the format dd:mm:ss.sss
-  -f, --frame <frame>      The frame of refererence for RA, Dec: (default: None)
+  -f, --frame <frame>      The frame of refererence for RA, Dec: (default: FK5)
   --pmx <pmx>              The primary motion x value: (default: 0.0)
   --pmy <pmy>              The primary motion y value: (default: 0.0)
   -x, --x <x>              The x offset in arcsec: (default: 0.0)